mautic/developer-documentation-new/docs/rest_api/tags.rst

        'tag' => 'Tag B',
    );

-   // Create new a tag of ID 1 isn't found?
+   // Create new a Tag if ID 1 isn't found?
    $createIfNotFound = true;

    $tag = $tagApi->edit($id, $data, $createIfNotFound);

-Edit a new tag.
+Edit a new Tag.
 Note that this supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a tag if the given ID doesn't exist and clears all the tag information, adds the information from the request.
+**PUT** creates a Tag if the given ID doesn't exist and clears all the Tag information, adds the information from the request.

-**PATCH** fails if the tag with the given ID doesn't exist and updates the tag field values with the values from the request.
+**PATCH** fails if the Tag with the given ID doesn't exist and updates the Tag field values with the values from the request.

 .. vale off